Ali Jahangir Siddiqui’s appointment case: LHC gives last chance to Foreign Ministry to submit reply

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Lahore High Court has given a last chance to the Foreign Ministry of Pakistan to submit its response on appointing Ali Jahangir Siddiqui as the Pakistani envoy to the US.
+LAHORE: Lahore High Court (LHC) has given a last chance to the Foreign Ministry of Pakistan to submit its response on appointing Ali Jahangir Siddiqui as the Pakistani envoy to the United States.

-Besides he has also served as member of the Privatisation Commission, Private Sector Advisory Board of Planning Commission, indh Board of Investment and as member of Community Development Board of Government of Sindh.
+Besides he has also served as member of the Privatisation Commission, the Private Sector Advisory Board of the Planning Commission, the Sindh Board of Investment and as member of the Community Development Board of the Government of Sindh.

-LAHORE: Lahore High Court has given a last chance to the Foreign Ministry of Pakistan to submit its response on appointing Ali Jahangir Siddiqui as the Pakistani envoy to the US.
+LAHORE: Lahore High Court (LHC) has given a last chance to the Foreign Ministry of Pakistan to submit its response on appointing Ali Jahangir Siddiqui as the Pakistani envoy to the United States.

-Besides he has also served as member of the Privatisation Commission, Private Sector Advisory Board of Planning Commission, indh Board of Investment and as member of Community Development Board of Government of Sindh.
+Besides he has also served as member of the Privatisation Commission, the Private Sector Advisory Board of the Planning Commission, the Sindh Board of Investment and as member of the Community Development Board of the Government of Sindh.

 Comments